DarkGhostHunter/Captchavel/README.md

 If you are not verifying the Hostname or APK Package Name in your [reCAPTCHA Admin Panel](https://www.google.com/recaptcha/admin/), you will have to issue the strings in the environment file.

-When the reCAPTCHA response from the servers is retrieved, it will be checked against these values.
+When the reCAPTCHA response from the servers is retrieved, it will be checked against these values when present.
 In case of mismatch, a validation exception will be thrown.

 ### Threshold